What Is Parallel Testing?

 The fundamental difference between Parallel Testing and Sequential Testing lies in the way test cases are executed:

-• Sequential Testing: Test cases are executed one after the other, with each test waiting for the previous one to complete before starting.
+• Traditional Sequential Testing: Test cases are executed one after the other, with only one test running at a time.
+Each test waits for the previous one to complete before starting, which can leave resources idle and limit efficiency.

 While Sequential Testing is simple to implement, it can be time-consuming, especially when dealing with a large number of test cases.